 - Other finance charges: These might include prepayment charges and other less common fees.

-There are lots of factors that determine a borrower’s approved APR:
+There are multiple factors that determine a borrower’s approved interest rate and APR:

 - Credit score